renerocksai/gpt4all.zig/README.md

   `cpp_main()`.
 - write leightweight zig bindings to provide a prompt and context, etc. to the model and run inference, probably with callbacks.

-The Windows build of `libcurl` needs more work.
-Maybe it's even a bug in current zig master.
-It seems like zig is attempting to run `pkg-config` which, of course, doesn't exist on Windows.

 ## Closing remarks